KonecKonca/javaProjects/EpamLabs/task1/readme.txt

- mvn test -Dgroups=ALL_TESTS  --- for running all Test fro group
+ mvn test -Dgroups=ALL_TESTS  --- for running all Test with Maven